-My work pertains to philosophy of mathematics, logic and philosophy of language (all broadly construed and combined together).
+My work pertains to epistemology, logic and philosophy of language, all construed in connection with mathematics.

 My PhD dissertation was about the general problem of the connection established (since Kant onward) between universality and necessity (all universal truths and all necessary truths being the same ones).
 I challenged that connection and worked toward analyzing both concepts independently of each other.